Stanley-Ye/2019-Fall-W251/week07/hw/Submission/README.md

 ### Questions
 * Describe your solution in detail.
 What neural network did you use?
 What dataset was it trained on?
 What accuracy does it achieve?
   - For face detection, I used the Multi-task Cascade CNN (MTCNN) with the pre-trained model.
-According to this [article] (https://blog.datawow.io/face-detection-haar-cascade-vs-mtcnn-13af4aa180e6), MTCNN achieves 98% accuracy in face detection, compared to 95% for OpenCV.
+According to this [article](https://blog.datawow.io/face-detection-haar-cascade-vs-mtcnn-13af4aa180e6), MTCNN achieves 98% accuracy in face detection, compared to 95% for OpenCV.
 * Does it achieve reasonable accuracy in your empirical tests?
 Would you use this solution to develop a robust, production-grade system?
   - During my testing, MTCNN achieved high accuracy and appears to be a robust, production-grade system.
 * What framerate does this method achieve on the Jetson?
 Where is the bottleneck?